chrissearle/www_cso/src/blog/2019/04/30-kafka-java-to-scala-scala-v1.md

 ### Project Structure

-Scala uses sbt instead of gradle.
+Scala uses sbt as its build tool.

 First we create the project structure.
 We'll use the sbt function that uses a giter8 template to create the project.